nabiltntn/deploy-meteor-on-openshift/README.md

 ```sh
 git clone YOUR_REPO_URL app-deploy
 ```
-The initial content of the repo is the follwing :
+The initial content of the repo is the following :
 ```sh
 ls -al